 top of page

 While she may be petite in stature, Shelby Lentz has a voice that will fill any venue.
-Shelby's talent was recognized at an early age and by fourteen, she was singing the National Anthem at local sporting venues, performed for the first time at the Wild Bull Saloon and earned over 100,000 votes in Bob Kingsley's Future Star online competition.
-It would not take long before she was grabbing the attention of others in the industry and at just fifteen she opened at The State Theater in Kalamazoo for Warner Music artist, Frankie Ballard.
+At just fifteen she opened at The State Theater in Kalamazoo for Warner Music artist, Frankie Ballard.
 It was also about this time that she began collaborating with local song writers on original music as well.
 She went on to also open for former American Idol finalist, Matt Giraud, as well as international recording artist, Joanne Shaw Taylor, and country act, Montgomery Gentry.
 Shelby spent two years pursuing music in Nashville, Tennessee where she attended Belmont University and worked at the Grand Ole Opry.
 She recorded two studio EPs while in Nashville and performed on Broadway at the famous Tootsies.
 Her second EP, entitled “Unbroken” features a song called “Champion” Lentz co-wrote with her friend, Jessica Kellie Adams, inspired by Sylvester Stallone’s Rocky Balboa films.
 After the diagnosis of Huntington’s Disease in her family, and being recently diagnosed herself, she began her own nonprofit, “Champions for HD” to help aid research as well as other local families struggling with this disease.
 This was named in honor of her song “Champion” that is now recognized as an HD power anthem and part of her musical proceeds go back to Champions for HD to further the fight against Huntington’s.
-Shelby performs a mixture of songs that delight all audiences of all ages.
+Shelby recently release her fist official album "Teenage Diary," all songs she wrote between the ages of 13-19, which is streaming everywhere now.
 There is no doubt that this little girl packs a powerful punch as an experienced entertainer.

-Bernice Rodgers currently resides in Niles, MI with her husband of 17 years and her two children both 8 and 16.
+Bernice Rodgers currently resides in Niles, MI with her husband of 18 years and her two children both 9 and 17.
 They say she came out the womb singing!
-She has a great passion for singing and acting and has been in local plays, musicals, and such things over her 39 years of living.
-She also have a deep passion to serve and help others which is why she chose to go into the medical field.
-These days Bernice spends her time serving at my local church by singing on the praise team and helping in our outreach ministry, “for God is yet in the saving business!"
-Back at home she is the primary caretaker to her aunt who has HD.
-They have our good and bad days and many challenges but with God all things are possible and He gives her the strength to take care of her each and every day.
-She truly believe this is what she was called to do, to God be the glory!!
-With much prayer and getting more awareness and studies on this illness Bernice believes they can find better treatments and make life better for those who suffer from HD.
+She has a great passion for singing and acting and has been in local plays, musicals, and such things over her 40 years of living.
+She has a deep passion to serve and help others which is why she chose to go into the medical field.
+These days she spends her time serving at her local church by singing on the praise team and helping in the outreach ministry, “for God is yet in the saving business!"
+Back at home she is the primary caretaker to my aunt who has HD.
+They have our good and bad days, and many challenges, but with God all things are possible and He gives her the strength to take care of her each and every day.
+She truly believes this is what she was called to do, to God be the glory!!
+With much prayer and getting more awareness and studies on this illness she believes they can find better treatments and make life better for those who suffer from HD.

 bottom of page